AY2122S1-CS2103-W14-2/tp/docs/UserGuide.md

 * create a new calling session every day (henceforth referred to as 'SHN enforcement session').
 * mark successful/failed attempts to contact the persons in order to track their behaviour throughout their SHN.

-In SHN enforcement mode, all people who have been called for the current SHN enforcement session will be *filtered away from the schedule and thus the display i.e. they will not show up on the interface.*
+In SHN enforcement mode, all people who have been called for the current SHN enforcement session will be *filtered out of the schedule and hidden from the interface.*

 There are 4 features relevant to this mode: `session`, `schedule`, `scall`, and `fcall`.
 * `session` and `schedule` activate SHN enforcement mode.
 * `scall` and `fcall` are intended to work best in SHN enforcement mode, but can be used outside of enforcement mode.

 #### How the information is reflected on the interface
-Under Call Status for each person, there are two components:
+Under `Call Status` for each person, there are two components:
 * Call status indicator
   * Represents whether a person has been called in the current SHN enforcement session.
   * Displayed as 'Called:' followed by a red cross or green tick.